 I did it alone with everything I owned on my back, without any prior trekking experience, covering around 150km on foot in 12 days, with 2 days of rest in between.

 There are many reasons why I did that and how doing it changed my life.
-But first, I should explain why everything I own fits in a single bag.
+But first, I should explain why everything I own fits in a single backpack.
 A year ago in April 2016, I gave away almost everything I own, managed to fit all my belongings in a single 50 Litre backpack and left Goa, India with 200$ to my name.

 I realized that even though I’m still figuring life out, a life full of unnecessary things wasn’t what I want.
 That’s why the idea of minimalism (my favorite blogger in minimalism is Joshua from Becoming Minimalist) resonated well with me.
 A life of experiences over unnecessary things.

 Society was telling me to “get a degree, get a good job that I might not even like, invest in mutual funds and when you are old and dying then retire and you can enjoy life”.
 No, thank you!

 I have read so many stories of people who quit their jobs to travel the world, why couldn’t I do that?
 Like seriously, I asked myself the question, Why can’t I do that?
 Society labels people like that “Lucky” the same way I get called that now, as I’m one of them.
 Also, why wait?
 Why waste 4 years of my life for a piece of paper that I never plan on using?